What will I study?

 It is important that you understand not only HOW to do the job competently and safely, but also WHY it must be done a certain way.
 This is done by completing courses of study and ultimately sitting EWRB Electrical Theory and Regulations exams in your final year.
 This will involve study at home and attending Etco evening classes and block courses.
 You will complete on-going assignments, assessments and final examinations.

-By the time you have finished your 3½ years training you will have gained:
+By the time you have finished your 3 years & 9 months of training you will have gained:

 - Electrician’s Registration issued by the Electrical Workers Registration Board.

-Please note that under the Electricity Act, an electrician must have an Electrician’s Registration (not just NCEEE) in order to carry out electrical work for reward.
+Please note that under the Electricity Act, an electrician must have an Electrician’s Registration (not just NZCEE) in order to carry out electrical work for reward.